JPokemon/jpokemon-api/README.md

 There are many Pokémon fan games.
 A lot of them are based on RPG Maker, and some are home-rolled.
 Of those, several are even open-source.
 Games based on RPG Maker are subject to the authors of that framework, and of course, are limited to the scope of RPG Maker itself.
 Of the open-source games, few pool their code.
 This library is an answer to all the disparate fan projects.
 It aims to provide a capable API for Pokémon games.

 This library provides well-documented data structures and utilities for Pokémon games written in Java.
+A javascript version is in development!

 ## About